Pol-Ram/CAN-Bus-Reader/README.md

-# 🚗 CAN BUS reade with Arduino UNO for real Cars
+# 🚗 CAN BUS reader with Arduino UNO for real Cars

 ![Project Diagram](./Schema.png)